Dosage Form: tablet

 Digoxin exists as odorless white crystals that melt with decomposition above 230°C. The drug is practically insoluble in water and in ether; slightly soluble in diluted (50%) alcohol and in chloroform; and freely soluble in pyridine.

-Digoxin Tablets are supplied as 125 mcg (0.125 mg) and 250 mcg (0.25 mg) tablets for oral administration.
-Each tablet contains the labeled amount of digoxin USP and the following inactive ingredients: lactose monohydrate, magnesium stearate, microcrystalline cellulose, and corn starch.
-The 125 mcg (0.125 mg) tablets contain FD&C Yellow No. 5 (tartrazine).
+Digoxin is supplied as 125 mcg (0.125 mg) or 250 mcg (0.25 mg) tablets for oral administration.
+Each tablet contains the labeled amount of digoxin USP and the following inactive ingredients: lactose monohydrate, hydroxypropyl methylcellulose, magnesium stearate.
+In addition, the dye used in the 0.125 mg tablets is D & C Yellow No. 10 aluminum lake.

 Digoxin Tablets - Clinical Pharmacology